agzun/agzun.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Pervasive Data Science Group, University of Helsinki
+  - name: Department of Computer Science, University of Helsinki
     url: https://www.cs.helsinki.fi/group/pds/index.html

 # Short bio (displayed in user profile at end of posts)